Analysis | The Republican Party tries to figure out the path forward

 “It’s sometimes nice to believe in something that’s good,” he said.
 “Everybody that’s decent wants to believe that good always beats evil.
 That light always comes after darkness.
 So it can also be a positive thing for people, just to believe that there are good forces trying to battle bad forces.”

-Others I spoke with at that rally indicated that they saw themselves and others researching Q as something like independent journalists, refusing to accept the standard line offered by elite media and leaders.
+Others I spoke with at that rally indicated that they viewed themselves and others researching Q as something like independent journalists, refusing to accept the standard line offered by elite media outlets and leaders.

 They also said that officials running the rally had asked them to remove Q shirts before entering.

-In the same way that Trump represented the independent fringe of the party when he first ran in 2015, Greene represents how that fringe has evolved.
+In the same way that Trump represented the independent fringe of the party when he first ran for president in 2015, Greene represents how that fringe has evolved.
 The conspiracy theories she embraces are not complicated or unique, nor is her general acceptance of the QAnon reality.
 She, like Trump, was incubated in a specific, delusion-heavy universe and brought that with her to Washington.
 She is a QAnon adherent in the most obvious sense that her approach to reality echoes the movement’s.
 Everyone saw her recent problems coming, including the House minority leader.
 But a party that had folded itself around Trump’s flavor of surreality was poorly positioned to reject Greene’s without an adamant rejection of something much of its base accepted.

-This is the party's core challenge.
-It won lower on the ticket in 2016 and 2020 thanks in part to voters Trump turned out, people who wanted to support this New York billionaire who stood up to the elites.
-The community he fostered included many people who didn't usually vote, just as the crowd on Jan.
-6 did.
-These were people who defined themselves in opposition to the establishment, so they weren't reliable Republican voters.
+This is the party’s core challenge.
+It won lower on the ticket in 2016 and 2020 in part because of voters Trump turned out, people who wanted to support this New York real estate mogul who stood up to the elites.
+The community he fostered included many people who didn’t usually vote, just as many in the crowd on Jan.
+6 hadn’t.
+These were people who defined themselves in opposition to the establishment, so they weren’t reliable Republican voters.

-So how do McCarthy and McConnell get them to come out again?
-McConnell seems to be betting, at least over the short term, on a renewed (or at least partial) embrace of reality, betting that Republicans who aren't sympathetic to QAnon are getting spooked by the right wing's drift into delusion.
-(Some Republicans dropped their party affiliation after the Capitol riot, though not a significant number.)
+So how do McCarthy and McConnell get them to turn out again?
+McConnell seems to be betting, at least over the short term, on a renewed (or at least partial) embrace of reality, hoping that Republicans who aren’t sympathetic to QAnon are getting spooked by the right wing’s drift into delusion.
+(Some Republicans dropped their party affiliation after the Capitol riot, although not a significant number.)
 McCarthy seems to be trying to find some sort of middle ground between reality and Greene-ville.
 He, too, voted to reject the Arizona electoral votes.

 There are three paths forward.
-One is a party that leans into anti-establishmentarianism and hopes to somehow sit atop the bronco as it bucks.
+One is a party that leans into antiestablishmentarianism and hopes to somehow sit atop the bronco as it bucks.
 Another is a party that abandons the conspiracy theorists and potentially faces diminished political power.
-The third is a party whose leaders force reality onto the base, figuring out how to reclaim authority over conservative Americans and straightening out the media ecosystem which supports it.
+The third is a party whose leaders force reality onto the base, figuring out how to reclaim authority over conservative Americans and straightening out the media ecosystem that supports it.

 One can see why the most-trafficked path to date is the first.